 You don’t even need to enter the memorial park – the sculpture appears very well from the road 🙂 It is worth it however to go inside.
 The park is open to the public seven days a week, all year long.
 See the program here.

 … And right before you enter you can say hello to this beautiful mountain goat.
 It looks like he is always there, as he probably gets snacks from the tourists 🙂

 There are always a lot of visitors at the Rushmore monument.
 There are also binoculars to get a closer view of the sculpture.

 … And here is a cutest surprise ever!:

 You can see and get Thomas Jefferson’s ice cream recipe!!!

 President Jefferson was the principal author of the Declaration of Independence and of the first ice cream recipe in America.
 Come grab a taste of history at the Memorial Ice cream Shop.

 Of course I couldn’t resist and had one too – yes, it was good 🙂

 The picture of the Rushmore Monument is also available as art print.
-Here below you can see what it can look like mounted above your living-room sofa.
 Click on it for more options on print versions, sizes and prices: